gligoran/mvcopenid/README.markdown

 * AJAX pop up for signing in to you OpenID provider.
 * Make all versions available for Razor and ASPX view engines.

-## Request to users
-Currently the DotNetOpenAuth library's ASP.NET MVC HtmlHelper extensions do not support Razor view engine.
-This is proving to be quite a road block.
-I've posted [the idea](http://mvcopenid.codeplex.com/goo.gl/OaAGE) to fix this on DotNetOpenAuth's UserVoice.
-I would very much appreciate your votes on this matter.

 ## License
 This project is licensed under [Apache License, Version 2.0](http://opensource.org/licenses/apache2.0.php).
 See the [License tab](http://mvcopenid.codeplex.com) on CodePlex or LICENSE.txt in the source for more info.